 - SWIFT-printed tissues that are vascularized and suturable to ensure immediate integration with a patient’s blood supply.

-- Uses cells from future recipients to minimize rejection and other complications.
+- Uses patients’ own cells to minimize rejection and other complications.

-Adipose tissue assembled from a patient’s own cells and integrated into their body offer more natural breast reconstruction with fewer health risks
+Adipose tissue assembled from a patient’s own cells and integrated into their body offer more natural breast reconstruction and augmentation with fewer health risks

 Want to help de-risk and commercialize ReConstruct?